How to Remove Stains from Baby Clothes

 We recommend using products that feature the Safer Choice logo.
 Safer Choice products are safer for the environment and perform just as well as traditional cleaners, minus the harmful ingredients.
 With Safer Choice, you can feel confident that every ingredient in your stain remover has been reviewed to meet some of the strictest criteria to ensure the health of you and your little one.

-3 Pre-Soak Treatments Safe for Baby Clothes
+3 Pre-Soak Treatments Safer for Baby Clothes

 When considering a pre-soak treatment for your baby’s clothes, think carefully before pulling one off the shelf of your laundry cabinet.
 Strong chemicals can attach themselves to the fabric of baby clothes and end up on your baby’s skin, potentially causing rashes and irritation.
-Instead, you need a gentle enzyme cleaner that has a baby-safe formula.
+Instead, you need a gentle enzyme cleaner that has a safer formula.

 While enzyme cleaners are effective, especially when pre-soaking, not every product is safe for use on your baby’s clothes.
 In fact, some of them can even be harmful to your baby’s delicate skin.